Ro-Data/Ro-Create-Table-From-Select/README.md

 or modify a column: update the source SQL, and the table will change as necessary.

-The only databases currently supported are PostgreSQL and Amazon Redshift.
+The only database currently supported is Amazon Redshift.

 ## Requirements